-- As indicated in the table, the total amount, with respect to which policies and measures are insufficiently substantiated, is 4.9 million tonnes per year during the period referred to in Article 11(2) of the Directive.
-By this amount, the Commission lacks sufficient reassurance that Greece will achieve its Kyoto commitment unless increased efforts are made.
-These increased efforts to be made by Greece need to take place in the sectors covered by the Directive or those not covered.
-As Greece has not sufficiently demonstrated to the Commission that it can make these increased efforts solely in the sectors not covered by the Directive, the sectors covered by the Directive need to carry at least a proportionate burden, measured by the relative size of 51.817% of their emissions covered by the Directive with respect to overall greenhouse gas emissions 40.
-This leads to a necessary reduction of 2.53903341 million tonnes per year to be borne by the sectors covered by the Directive, by which amount the total quantity of allowances for these sectors thus needs to be reduced, as a part of the abovementioned overall reduction required by criteria 1, 2 and 3. - Pursuant to criterion 5 of Annex III to the Directive, the Commission has also (18)examined compliance of the national allocation plan of Greece with the provisions of the Treaty, and in particular Articles 87 and 88 thereof.
+- (18)The Commission considers 2010 to constitute a representative average of the relevant five-year period from 2008 to 2012 because 2010 is the year in the middle of this period and, in the Commission's view, it is appropriate from an ex-ante-perspective to assume a linear trend over this five-year period.
+Therefore, the total amount, with respect to which policies and measures are insufficiently substantiated, is 1.79 million tonnes per year during the period referred to in Article 11(2) of the Directive.
+By this amount, the Commission lacks sufficient reassurance that Belgium will achieve its Kyoto commitment unless increased efforts are made.
+These increased efforts to be made by Belgium need to take place in the sectors covered by the Directive or those not covered.
+As Belgium has not demonstrated to the Commission that it can make these increased efforts solely in the sectors not covered by the Directive, the sectors covered by the Directive need to contribute their fair share, i.e. carry at least a proportionate burden, measured by the relative size of 37.46% of their emissions with respect to overall greenhouse gas emissions.
+This leads to a necessary reduction of 0.67 million tonnes per year to be borne by the sectors covered by the Directive, by which amount the total quantity of allowances for these sectors thus needs to be reduced, as a part of the above-mentioned overall reduction required by criteria 1, 2 and 3 - Pursuant to criterion 5 of Annex III to the Directive, the Commission has also (19)examined compliance of the national allocation plan of Belgium with the provisions of the Treaty, and in particular Articles 87 and 88 thereof.
 The Commission considers that the allocation of allowances free of charge to certain activities confers a selective economic advantage to undertakings which has the potential to distort competition and affect intra Community trade.
 The allocation of allowances for free appears to be imputable to the Member State and to entail the use of State resources to the extent that more than 90% of allowances are given for free.
 The aspects of imputability and State resources are further strengthened in the second trading period as the participation as of 2008 in international emissions trading and in the other flexible mechanisms, the Joint Implementation and the Clean Development Mechanism, enables the Member States to take further discretionary decisions influencing their budgets and the number of EU allowances granted to industry.
-In particular, as all allocations must as from the start of the second trading period be covered by Assigned Amount Units42, which are tradable between contracting parties, any allocation directly reduces the quantity of Assigned Amount Units that the Member State can sell
+In particular, as all allocations must as from the start of the second trading period be covered by Assigned Amount Units, which are tradable between contracting parties, any allocation directly reduces the quantity of Assigned Amount Units that the Member State can sell to other contracting parties or increases the need to buy such Assigned Amount Units.
+The Commission therefore at this stage considers that the plan could potentially imply